dmytro-rybak/kube-deployments/README.md

 Once you have updated `ingress-nginx.yaml`, commit and push the changes to your **GitHub repository** and you should changes in your Argo CD UI.
 And you need to manually sync the `root` application to install Argo CD application.

-### Step 5: Create Argo CD Application for External Secrets
+### Step 5: Create an Argo CD Application for External Secrets

 Next, we will create an **Argo CD application for External Secrets**, which allows Kubernetes to securely retrieve secrets from external secret management systems like AWS Secrets Manager.